 Start using hashtags to expand your content’s reach now

 When used correctly hashtags really are a powerful marketing tool.
 The next time you have something new to share, think about how you can use your social media channels to get maximum exposure.
-If your having difficulty coming up with relevant hashtags there are a number of tools you can use to assist you.
+If you having difficulty coming up with relevant hashtags there are a number of tools you can use to assist you.

 Hashtagify: is a free tool you can use to find hashtags.
-You can search real-time data and insights about any hashtag on Twitter and Instagram: popularity ranking, related hashtags, trends, and much more.
+You can search for real-time data and insights about any hashtag on Twitter and Instagram: popularity ranking, related hashtags, trends, and much more.

 RiteTag: Get instant hashtag suggestions for images and texts on desktop and mobile.
-Based on real time hashtag engagement.
+Based on real-time hashtag engagement.

 Mention: This tool tracks mentions of your brand and its hashtags across all social media.